microsoft/pxt-calliope/docs/extensions/approval.md

 ## ~ hint

-All packages need approval by the Micro:bit Foundation before being available in the web editor.
+All extensions need approval by the Micro:bit Foundation before being available in the web editor.
 See:

 https://support.microbit.org/solution/articles/19000054952-package-approval